-Take a personal day.
 My mom calls them, "mental health days".
 I keep my PTO stacked for days when I just don't feel like being there.
 I like to extend my weekends when we have paid holidays too.
 There's nothing wrong with taking a day off to sleep in or get things done that you normally wouldn't have time to do.
 I had a mini meltdown a few weeks ago on a Sunday night and I made the executive decision to call in that Monday.
 I just needed an extra day to gather my thoughts and relax.
 Working a full-time job is already stressful, but working a job that you don't like or having to work overtime can be taxing.
 Save up that PTO for a rainy day!

-adult coloring books with more intricate illustrations or you can keep it simple and buy a kids coloring book for nostalgia’s sake.
+Color.
+They have adult coloring books with more intricate illustrations or you can keep it simple and buy a kids coloring book for nostalgia’s sake.

 Take a bath.